couchbaselabs/docs-ng/content/couchbase-sdk-c-2.3/errors-and-diagnostics.markdown

 ### Success and Failure
 Success and failure depend on the context.
-A successful return code for one of the data operation APIs (for example `lcb_store`) does not mean the operation itself was succeeded and the key was successfuly stored.
+A successful return code for one of the data operation APIs (for example `lcb_store`) does not mean the operation itself succeeded and the key was successfuly stored.
 Rather it means the key was successfuly placed inside the library's internal queue.
 The actual error code is delivered within the response itself.